 What does it help with?
 Nausea

 Ginger biscuits or other ginger-containing products can also help.
-If you get motion sick when travelling, try slowly nibbling on some ginger biscuits.
+If you get motion sick when traveling, try slowly nibbling on some ginger biscuits.
 The trick is not to eat them too quickly (or eat too many!) or the nauseous feeling may return.

 Natural remedy 6: Cherries

 Cherries contain high levels of melatonin which is the same hormone that your body uses to regulate sleep patterns.
 Eating a handful of cherries before bed – or drinking cherry juice – can help to reduce insomnia.

 What does it help with?
 Reducing anxiety

 If you’re feeling anxious, partake in a warm, soothing cup of chamomile tea.
 Chamomile contains a compound called Matricaria recutita which binds to the same brain receptors as drugs such as Valium.

 If you don’t like the taste, you can also purchase chamomile as a supplement in capsule form.

 Natural remedy 8: Rosemary